Guide to Singapore T-bills: Latest Yield and How to Apply (Jul 2024)

 You can invest your OA savings after setting aside $20,000 in your OA.
 And you can invest your SA savings after setting aside $40,000 in your SA.

-How to buy T-bills in Singapore
+How do I buy T-bills in Singapore?

 These are the upcoming key dates you need to know.
 You may check the full schedule of upcoming auction here.